 The Wanapum Recreation Area has 50 full- hookup sites, two hiker/biker sites and two restrooms.
 Maximum site length is 60 feet (limited availability).
 Tent campers may use the sites but must pay full fee.

-The campground is subject to high winds, especially in the evening.
-Campers should secure tents and light-weight articles.
+The campground is subject to frequent high winds, especially in the evening.
+Tents are strongly not recommended, campers should secure light-weight articles.

 The park is heavily used during Gorge concert season.
 Facilities fill early on weekends.